awolaja/python-starter-ai/README.md

 # Python Starter with LiteLLM

-A minimal Python starter project for building AI applications with LiteLLM.
+A python starter project for building AI applications with LiteLLM.

 ## Quick Start